Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 But that doesn’t imply you’re at a loss if you want something modern.
 As you’ll learn in this piece, European kitchen designs cater to various needs.
 Look at this extensive list of European kitchen designs with images for inspiration.

-On the other hand, you can have the countertops made out of marble.
-Carrara marble, for instance, can be great for the island.
 Then, assuming you have an L-shaped orientation, the perimeter can have Absolute Black Granite for the countertops.
-Just make sure that the marbles are also honed so that they aesthetically blend with the glossy Walnut veneer.
+Make sure the marbles are also honed to blend aesthetically with the glossy Walnut veneer.

 2. Try the Galley